The 10 Best Things to Do in Hualien, Taiwan

 3. Mukumugi Valley (also called Mugua River Gorge) Mugumuyu

 If you’re lucky enough to be in Taiwan and you love experiencing incredible natural beauty, you have GOT to visit the Mugua River Gorge.
-An area in Taiwan blessed with mesmerizing, crystal clear waters, waterfalls, lush forests and unique aboriginal culture; it is a terrific way to spend a day while in the Hualien area.
+Home to some of the best places to swim in Hualien, it is an area blessed with mesmerizing, crystal clear waters, waterfalls, lush forests and unique aboriginal culture.
+A terrific way to spend a day while in the Hualien area.
 This area is listed as one of the East Coast “highlights” in the Lonely Planet Taiwan Guide book, and for good reason.
 Within the Mugua River Gorge itself and in the surrounding area, there are numerous places to explore, including Emerald Valley, Tongmen, Liyu Lake, Wunlan, Zimu Falls, the Miyawan River, Rainbow Falls and more!
-The Truku people living in this area are known for their custom knife making skills, so have a swim as you wait for your traditional Truku Machete to be forged by hand.

 The only way to describe this unique stretch of coastline between Fengbin and Changbin is “Wow”.
 Millions of years of volcanic activity and salt water erosion have transformed this incredible stretch of the coast into something truly remarkable.
 As if walking on the moon, the bizarre uplifted coral reefs and stone cliffs of Shihtiping feel otherworldly in their shape and texture.
 The name “Shihtiping” loosely translates to “stone steps”, and let’s just say, you’ll see why when you visit this natural phenomena.
 With hundreds of tidal pools and an offshore coral reef, Shihtiping is also a wonderful place to see countless species of sea creatures big and small.
 Check it out on one of our East Coast Explorer tours.